A Bit of History:

-Waffles seem to have originated in ancient Greece, where flat cakes, named obelios, were cooked between two heated metal plates.
-This tradition and recipe slowly made its way to Europe where iron plates with extended handles, known as oublies or wafer irons, were used to cook a flour and water batter in the 9th century.
-Over the next few centuries honey and other flavoring ingredients began to be added to the batter.
+Historians believe that waffles likely originated in ancient Greece.
+Early waffles, named obelios and shaped like flat cakes, were cooked between two heated metal plates.
+This tradition and recipe slowly made its way to Europe.
+People in the 9th century developed iron plates with extended handles, known as oublies or wafer irons, to cook a flour and water batter.
+Over the next few centuries, cooks incorporated honey and other flavoring ingredients to the batter.
 By 1270, an oublieurs guild formed and members produced the cooking irons and some light pastries that eventually evolved into waffles.
-Waffles made their way to colonial America with the pilgrims.
+Eventually, waffles made their way to colonial America with the pilgrims.
 However, it wasn’t until 1906, that the first electric waffle iron was manufactured and home cooks have been experimenting ever since!

 Blackberry Rosemary Jam with Belgium Waffles